 Beauty shots and styling by Bethany Nauert.

-- 3 large red beets (2 lbs. total), roasted (for roasting instructions, click here)
+- 3 large large red beets (2 lbs. total), roasted roasting instructions in notes

 - 3 tbsp balsamic vinegar

 - 1/4 cup maple syrup